xealits/TopTaus/Readme.txt

 CHANGELOG for major updates:
+2013-04-22: fixed bug in variables for OS shapes (it was fixed in 2011 and was never committed to the 2012 branch
+	    added automatic calculation and table of fakes
 2013-04-19: added index.html automatically put inside plots directory for easy and fancy propagation of the plots
 	    configured LandsShapesProducer class for heavyChiggs
 	    configured TauDileptonTableBuilder for producing datacards with shapes